leomelin/battlecube/README.md

   "setup": [
     "edgeLength": <number>,
-    "speed": <number>, /* milliseconds to delay between ticks, zero being the fastest setting. */ "playerStartPositions": [ /* This is optional (for dev puropses).
+    "speed": <number>, /* milliseconds to delay between ticks, zero being the fastest setting. */ "numOfTasksPerTick": <number>, /* how many tasks bots can do per tick */ "playerStartPositions": [ /* This is optional (for dev puropses).
 If not set, will be random. */ {
         "name": <string>,